blake-lee-38/Nonogram-Model-Maker/README.md

 The program will have a graphical interface that allows a user to draw a binary image.
 The program will take this image and calculate the row and column numbers of the corresponding nonogram.

-## Installing JavaFX

-The graphical interface of the nonogram maker will be created with [JavaFX](https://en.wikipedia.org/wiki/JavaFX).
-To use the library, we need to download and manually add it to the build path.
-See the document [javafx.md](javafx.md) for instructions on how to do this.

 ## User Interface Description